Working with the Asociación Asperger Madrid

 Results and benefits

-The study targets five participants, aged 20-30 years, who have been diagnosed with Asperger's syndrome or ASD grade 1.
+The study targeted five participants, aged 20-30 years, who have been diagnosed with Asperger's syndrome or ASD grade 1.

 Participants said: